Should You Eat Carbs After an Evening Run?

 The evening meal after your run

 Runners looking to lose weight need to pay attention to what they eat, as well as their training.
-The best thing for you to eat is complex carbohydrates.
+The best thing for you to eat is complex carbohydrates (along with high quality protein and healthy fats).
 These not only keep you feeling full longer, but they provide you with plenty of additional important minerals and vitamins for your metabolism and immune system.
 Complex carbohydrates are found, for instance, in whole-grain products (like pasta and bread) and brown rice.
 Whole-grain foods include all the original parts (bran, germ, and endosperm) as well as all their nutrients.
 Simple carbohydrates are obtained by removing the outside and only keeping the endosperm.
 Other foods containing complex carbohydrates are potatoes with the skin on them, legumes, and vegetables.

 Where are different types of carbohydrates found?